6 Weekend Habits That Melt PoundsArticle posted in: Lifestyle

 2. Eat and run.

 Or walk, or swim, or go to the gym.
 You may have more time on the weekend to get in a little extra exercise to help you work off some of those extra calories.
-For example, if you ride your bike at 10 mph for half an hour, you can burn about 140 calories, according to the calorie count chart developed by the Wisconsin Division of Health, which is a Chocolate Dipped Peanut Bar, plus 20!
-Or it might take care of one of those appetizers you had the night before.
+For example, if you ride your bike at 10 mph for half an hour, you can burn about 140 calories, according to the calorie count chart developed by the Wisconsin Division of Health.
+It might take care of one of those appetizers you had the night before.

 3. Cool it with the cocktails.